Permanent Downhole Gauges (PDG) are a remarkable source of information of both long term production data and the capture of occasional

 Checking filter parameters

 It is important to verify that the chosen set of filtering parameters (wavelet denoising and smart filtering) are not altering the data to the extent that subsequent analysis are affected.
-Filtering quality control can be performed by outputting the actual raw data and using it as a benchmark on a log-log derivative plot in Saphir NL.
+Filtering quality control can be performed by outputting the actual raw data and using it as a benchmark on a log-log derivative plot in Saphir.
 The filter threshold values plot should also be checked regularly to ensure that the initially set noise threshold values are adequate to the current noise levels of raw data.

 Users can select sections of data previously filtered and set different filtering criteria for them.
 This is especially helpful in cases with very noisy data that requires coarse filtering on production periods and fine filter settings on areas of PTA interest.